 Help Students Stay Healthy

-Dedicated Action for School Health (DASH) is a not-for-profit society committed to promoting, supporting and facilitating the creation of healthy school communities in BC.
-During the pandemic, DASH is playing a proactive role by reaching out to teachers and administrators from Indigenous and remote British Columbia communities to ask how they can help support them in keeping their students healthy, active and connected during this time of school closures due to COVID-19.
+Healthy Schools BC is a not-for-profit society committed to promoting, supporting and facilitating the creation of healthy school communities in BC.
+During the pandemic, HSBC is playing a proactive role by reaching out to teachers and administrators from Indigenous and remote British Columbia communities to ask how they can help support them in keeping their students healthy, active and connected during this time of school closures due to COVID-19.
 They are offering multiple online resources, including a Healthy At Home program, and are extending extra support for rural BC communities (ones which may not have access to recommended broadband internet speeds), by sourcing quality resources such as books, printed activity sheets, games, videos and other relevant materials

 Plan Your Gift Giving for the Year

 Lavender & Sage offers a collection of carefully curated self-care wellness boxes filled with quality products sourced from artisans across Canada.
 Each box is designed with a different goal in mind, from relaxation, to sleep inducing, to meditation and more… all delivered to your doorstep!
 Handmade soaps, mood enhancing essential oils, lip balms, nourishing botanical lotions, candles, and delicious soothing teas are only a few of the treats you’ll unwrap.
 Who do you know that might benefit from a little personal self-care right now?
 Have a friend or family member who needs a little pick-me-up?
 How about an over-stressed mom, frontline nurse, delivery person, grocery clerk, or former restaurant employee?
 And we get it… sometimes during stressful times like these, you just need to treat yourself.
 And hey, you’ll even be helping out Canada Post while you’re at it!